PostgREST/postgrest-docs/configuration.rst

 db-prepared-statements
 ----------------------

   Enables or disables prepared statements.

+  When disabled, the queries will be parameterized but they will not be prepared.
+In other words, the generated queries will be safe and invulnerable to SQL injection, but they will not be cached at the database server side.
+Not using prepared statements will noticeably decrease performance (around 23% decrease according to our benchmarks), so it's recommended to always have this setting enabled.

-You should set it to ``false`` only when using PostgresSQL behind a connection pooler such as PgBouncer working in transaction pooling mode; this way, the statements will be parameterized but they will not be prepared (expect to see a decrease in performance of around 23% according to our benchmarks).
-See :ref:`this section <connection_poolers>` for more information on using connection poolers.
+  You should only set this to ``false`` when using PostgresSQL behind a connection pooler such as PgBouncer working in transaction pooling mode.
+See :ref:`this section <connection_poolers>` for more information.

 .. _db-tx-end: